seung-gu/stm32_board_practice/README.md

 and stm32f413 has the same schematic with stm32f411 series.

 Since stem32f413 board supports Arduino library, it seems possible to provide compitable Arduino code

+: Failed (Arduino library in stm32f411 disco board doesn't work)

+SonarLint installation

+under .vscode, settings.json file needs to be created and :

+{
+    "sonarlint.pathToCompileCommands": "${workspaceFolder}/compile_commands.json"
+}

+should be added

+and select PlatformIO (tool bar on the left) -> Advanced -> Compilation Database

+then, compile_commands.json filed will be created outside.
+This file needs to be added in gitignore due to absolute paths

+Sonarcloud can be also linked to sonarqube to check the quality of the code in cloud.

+Register in https://sonarcloud.io, and link to github